sinestra00/https-github.com-Sinestra00-Finalproject-pull-1/README.md

 #### By Shaun Harrison

-#### A website that helps people find breeds of dogs based by user input or by drop down menu
+#### A website that helps people find breeds of dogs based by user input or by drop down menu.
+I wanted users who have trouble visualizing dog breeds to have a way to search on their own.

 # https://github.com/sinestra00/sinestra00.github.io.git